 My first radio program was on a carrier-current station at my New York City high school in 1978.
 We salvaged an old Army transmitter and tuned it to a somewhat empty AM frequency so that we could broadcast throughout the building.
 We had one rickety turntable that was cued by holding and releasing the platter.
 I remember playing Yes and Glenn Gould in the same hour, enjoying the freedom to follow my intuition instead of a playlist.

 My college radio station, WRPI, put out 10,000 watts on FM and served the Capital District of New York State.
 I had a Thursday late-morning show, and the Governor’s office would regularly call for requests.
 It was a bit intimidating.
 I would comb the record library for old British Invasion records to play with the new Devo and Talking Heads albums we were receiving.
 After college, my friends and I built a small FM transmitter to inflict our musical taste on my Long Island neighborhood.

 My next real gig was at The Mighty 1290, WGLI, in Babylon, New York.
 This was a commercial oldies station, meaning I had to follow a format clock and receive a miniscule salary.
 I learned to nurture creativity within the confines of structure.
 This was old-school radio; The station played mostly 45s and LPs, many of them original pressings.
-We had jingles and sounders, contests, and network news that needed precise timing.
+We had jingles and sounders, cart machines, contests, and network news that needed precise timing.

 I’ve drawn upon all these experiences to create Short Stack, a throwback to a time when radio was fun, and music wasn’t synthesized on a laptop.
 Tune in Thursday mornings and hear for yourself.